 Cases of Note

 Entrepreneurs v.
 Law Firm: We secured the dismissal of legal malpractice claims brought against our client, a prominent international law firm.
 Two Silicon Valley entrepreneurs hired our client to assist with the negotiation and sale of their technology company in exchange for cash and stock in the acquiring company.
 After the deal was finalized, the acquiring company's stock dropped sharply.
-The entrepreneurs sued our client and two of its partners, claiming it was malpractice not to have included provisions in the sales agreement to protect the sellers from a decline in value of the acquiring company's stock.
-Our team mounted an aggressive defense that convinced opposing counsel to dismiss the case before any response to the complaint was required to be filed.
-The case was dismissed with prejudice with no payment or other concession by our clients.
+The entrepreneurs sued our client and two of its partners.
+We mounted an aggressive defense that convinced opposing counsel to dismiss the case with prejudice with no payment or other concession by our clients.

 Plaintiff v.
 Brobeck, Phleger & Harrison: Attorneys at the former San Francisco firm Brobeck, Phleger & Harrison were sued by a luxury car dealer whom the firm reported for fraud.
 We defended Brobeck, and won a defense verdict at trial.